kyma-project/kyma/docs/kyma/12-04-expose-microservice.md

     - Select `orders-service (port: 80)` from the drop-down list in the **Service** column to indicate the Service name for which you want to create the API Rule.

 4. In the **Access strategies** section, leave only the `GET` and `POST` methods marked and the `noop` handler selected.
-This way you will be able to send the orders to a service and retrieve orders from it without any token.
+This way you will be able to send the orders to the service and retrieve orders from it without any token.

 5. Select **Create** to confirm the changes.